Betterment/authorized_persona/README.md

 Or install it yourself as:

-    $ gem install pca
+    $ gem install authorized_persona

 ## Usage

 We'll assume you're using an authentication library like `devise` or `clearance` that provides a `current_user` method.

-1. Integrate PCA into your user model.
+1. Integrate AuthorizedPersona into your user model.

 The example uses ActiveRecord, but any ActiveModel-based ORM will do.
 Your model only needs to have a string attribute named